sangwoolee-cs/starter-hugo-academic/content/authors/admin/_index.md

 ---

 He previously worked on large language models ([HyperCLOVA X](https://arxiv.org/abs/2404.01954)) and their applications and serves as an executive director at NAVER Cloud.
 Before that, he was the leader of Language Research team, which is the NLP group of [NAVER AI LAB](https://naver-career.gitbook.io/en/publications/all), and the technical leader of Conversation team, which was a NLP modeling group of NAVER CLOVA for chatbots, callbots, and [HyperCLOVA](https://naver-ai-now.kr/).
-# He currently works for large language models ([HyperCLOVA X](https://arxiv.org/abs/2404.01954)) and their applications and serves as an executive director at NAVER Cloud.
-Previously, he was the leader of Language Research team, which is the NLP group of [NAVER AI LAB](https://naver-career.gitbook.io/en/publications/all), and the technical leader of Conversation team, which was a NLP modeling group of NAVER CLOVA for chatbots, callbots, and [HyperCLOVA](https://naver-ai-now.kr/).
 When he joined NAVER CLOVA in July 2018, he founded and became the first member of DUET, an AI ARS project which is now extended to [Contact Center AI (CCAI)](https://clova.ai/aicontactcenter) project (AiCall, CareCall, ...) in NAVER and Line.

 {style="text-align: justify;"}